FAQs - Portfolio and Investment

 More importantly, the Investment Manager has the control over each asset to optimise the Company's revenue strategy to ensure these upsides are accessible while ensuring they maintain best-in class operational performance.
 Tolls often come with increased cycle rates, which can degrade the battery, while putting in place stringent availability requirements and penalties if they dip below that level.
 The Investment Manager has an in-house commercial and asset management team working in unison to maintain availability while engaging in a wide range of optimal revenue streams.

 There are a couple of differences between capacity market contracts in GB and the Resource Adequacy contract in California.
 For resource adequacy contracts, 4-hour duration is required, but in GB, there is the opportunity to bid as a one-hour asset.
 Also, the contract is not obtained through public auctions, but through bilateral negotiations with the suppliers, so there is no clear market price available, it's all negotiated bilaterally and not necessarily disclosed to third parties.
 Thirdly, there are more stringent and technical requirements for the CAISO RA contract.
-For GB, the Company is only expecting roughly 10% of revenue coming from capacity markets, for CAISO projects, the Company expects 40% from this long-term RA contract.
+For GB, the Company is only expecting roughly 10% of revenue coming from capacity markets, for CAISO projects, the Company expects up to c.
+40% from this long-term RA contract over the contract life.

 For the overall portfolio, this adds a significant portion of contract revenue.
 Big Rock is a large asset and will contract a large portion of its capacity under RA.
 Under the RA, the Company will have a higher percentage of contracted revenue.